shreyasstha/shreyasstha/README.md

 <h1 align="center">Hi 👋 Everyone</h1>
-- 🌱 I’m currently passionate about **web development**
+- 🌱 I’m currently **passionate about web development.**

-- 💡I enjoy turning ideas **into real applications and learning something new every day.**
+- 💡 I enjoy turning ideas **into real applications and learning something new every day.**

 - ⚡ Fun fact: **I change one line of code and suddenly... everything works.
 No idea why, but I’ll take it! 🎉🧪**